Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at The Cat Doctor, 752-6556.

 Our hospital is open Monday, Tuesday, Thursday and Friday from 8:00am to 6:00pm.
-Wednesday is the doctor's day off but we are open from 8:00am to noon so we may make appointments, answer questions and help with purchases.
-The clinic is closed on the weekends.
+The clinic is closed on Wednesdays and the weekend.

 2. Do I need to have an appointment?